Get all the latest data for Nicaragua

 Are Nicaragua property listing prices close to the actual sale price in 2026?

-In Nicaragua in 2026, closed sale prices are typically about 6% below listing prices in Managua and around 8% below in coastal and second-home areas.
+In Nicaragua in 2026, closed residential sale prices are usually about 7% to 12% below listing prices.

 What is the price per sq m or per sq ft for properties in Nicaragua in 2026?